What is Workplace Dignity?

 A dignity-centered organization honors its workers with its policies, practices, systems and structures, as well as through the actions its managers take on a day-to-day basis.
 It establishes a common understanding of language and values that creates a context for organizational decisions.
 Without such dignity consciousness, actions intended to enhance the employee experience may fail to affirm dignity and may even cause harm.

 “While each of our individual companies serves its own corporate purpose, we share a fundamental commitment to all of our stakeholders,” the Business Roundtable said in a statement.
 “We commit to deliver value to all of them, for the future success of our companies, our communities and our country.”

-Honoring dignity includes, though it is not limited to, respected workplace philosophies and practices that are clear indicators of a healthy workplace culture.
-Each of the following established workplace concepts is a central tenet of dignity.
+Honoring dignity includes, though is not limited to, a range of workplace practices that drive healthy workplace culture.
+It’s not surprising then, that “principles of diversity, equity and inclusion also rest upon the notion of dignity.”
+(Forbes) Each of the following workplace concepts is a central tenet of dignity.

 Honoring diversity in an organization is about respecting difference (race, ethnicity, gender, sexual orientation, educational path, socioeconomic background, life experience, etc.) and supporting the expression of individual identity.
 The dignity-conscious organization strives to increase its diversity, valuing the greater problem-solving capability that a broad range of perspective brings.
 Honoring the dignity of individual team members recognizes and encourages the unique talents and experiences of each person—especially those in under-represented groups.